 EDITOR’S NOTE: The author’s book Wine Wars: The Curse of the Blue Nun, the Miracle of Two Buck Chuck, and the Revenge of the Terroirists is highly recommended for the psychographic insights it contains that potentially describe an important place for classical music in today’s market.
-We hope that you will look for it in our bookstore.

 The connections between wine and music run unexpectedly deep.
 It isn’t just that many wine lovers are music lovers, too.
 The brilliant “postmodern” California winemaker Clark Smith has experimented with wine and music “pairings,” demonstrating that certain wines taste better when accompanied by particular tunes.
 Inexpensive Glen Ellen Chardonnay, he says, is especially tasty if you sip it along with the Beach Boys’ “California Girls.”

 I used to be a skeptic about this connection until Smith put on some music and asked me to taste a particular wine and then changed the music on me mid-sip.
 The taste of the wine turned from sweet to bitter right there in my mouth.
 It really did.
 How is this possible?
 One answer comes from sensory science research.
 It seems that there are parts of the brain that are particularly involved in appreciating wine and these overlap to a certain extent with the music appreciation areas.
 Change one element and you can sometimes change the other.
 Incredible.